Anthony Hernandez: Ultimate Fighting Championship

 Hernandez was scheduled to face Ikram Aliskerov on February 17, 2024, at UFC 298.
 However Aliskerov withdrew due to compilations related to illness and was replaced by Roman Kopylov.
 In a competitive bout, Hernandez won by a rear-naked choke submission in the second round.
 This fight earned him another Performance of the Night award.

 Hernandez was scheduled to face Roman Dolidze on June 1, 2024 at UFC 302.
 However Hernandez was forced out of the bout due to a torn ligament in his hand.

 Hernandez was scheduled to face Michel Pereira on September 14, 2024 at UFC 306.
 However, the bout was rescheduled to October 19, 2024 to serve as the main event at UFC Fight Night 245.
 Hernandez won the fight by technical knockout as a result of significant control time and ground strikes in the fifth round.
 This fight earned him another Performance of the Night award.

 Hernandez faced former LFA Middleweight Champion Brendan Allen in a rematch on February 22, 2025 at UFC Fight Night 252.
 He won the fight by unanimous decision.

 Hernandez' bout with Roman Dolidze was rescheduled and took place on August 9, 2025 in the main event at UFC on ESPN 72.
 He won the fight via a rear-naked choke submission in the fourth round.
 This fight earned him another Performance of the Night award.

 Hernandez was scheduled to face former ONE Middleweight and Light Heavyweight World Champion Reinier de Ridder on October 18, 2025 at UFC Fight Night 262.
 However, Hernandez was forced to withdraw from the bout due to an injury and was replaced by Brendan Allen.

+Hernandez faced former UFC Middleweight Champion Sean Strickland in the main event on February 21, 2026 at UFC Fight Night 267.
+He lost the fight by technical knockout in the third round, ending his eight‑fight win streak.

+Hernandez faced fellow former LFA Middleweight Champion Gregory Rodrigues in the main event on August 22, 2026 at UFC Fight Night 285.
+He lost the fight via unanimous decision.
+This fight earned him his first $100,000 Fight of the Night award.